-- Remove cotter pin 3, pull out pin 4, and remove the brake linings. - Clean the brake caliper and brake caliper bracket.
+- Remove cotter pin 3, pull out pin 4, and remove the brake linings. - Clean the brake caliper and the brake caliper bracket.

-- Check that spring plate 6 in the brake caliper and sliding plate 6 in the brake caliper bracket are seated properly.
+Check that spring plate 5 in the brake caliper and sliding plate 6 in the brake caliper bracket are seated correctly.